-For Disassembly of Finished Goods (including auto-disassembly), see Disassembly.
+For Disassembly (including auto-disassembly), see Disassembly.

 NOTE: DEAR does not currently support checking/enforcing uniqueness of serial numbers, and it is possible to enter duplicate serial numbers into the system.
 Please be aware of this when carrying out assembly operations.
 This is an active feature request on our forum.
 You can make and vote for feature requests on our forum, requests are reviewed based on popularity and importance for inclusion in future development releases.

 - Users require the user permission Inventory → Products and Families and Inventory → Product - Bill of Materials in order to add and edit the BOM for a product and enable/disable auto-assembly.

 - Users require the user permission Production → Finished Goods List & Tasks to create and edit finished goods and assembly actions.

 - Users require the user permission Reports → Inventory to view the finished goods analysis report.

 - Adding a Bill of Materials to a Product

 - Cloning an Assembly